 2. TAKING OWNERSHIP OF OUR DESTINY

 There is a wise proverb that says when the student is ready the teacher arrives, meaning that when your mind is finally open to new ideas, you will see opportunities everywhere.
-Right on cue our very next investment was a Brisbane property, purchased in late 2000.
+Right on cue after these two changes in our mindset, our very next investment was a Brisbane property, purchased in late 2000.
 House prices doubled in the next three years!
 We made enough money to pay off our mortgage in one hit!
 Unfortunately due to a major arm injury, that was our one and only foray into the fantastic real estate boom of the first decade of this century.

 3. NEARLY LOSING EVERYTHING

 The shock of this realisation ran very deep.
+I had almost lost everything.
 Through the fog of pain killers, over the course of the next six months my thoughts were galvanised.
 I made a solemn promise to myself that I would never put my family in this precarious position again.
-I would move heaven and earth to find a second financial source of security.
+I would move heaven and earth to find a second financial source of security outside my employment.
 I would create the income and the capital they needed just in case I was to die or become incapacitated in the future.
 I set this simple but profound goal knowing that real estate was no longer an option.
 I would have to master the stock market.
 I would turn adversity into a launching pad.

 A year later, when the America invaded Iraq, I saw an opportunity to act on this decision.
-We knew from the previous Iraqi war 13 years earlier that the stock market would rise dramatically in the next 12 months that followed the invasion.
+We knew from the first Iraqi war 13 years earlier that the stock market would rise dramatically in the next 12 months that followed the invasion.
 We took a risk and started our own superannuation (private pension) fund with our pathetic superannuation savings of $23,393.
 Our accountant thought we were nuts.
 However, in the first year we made 107%!
-Taking ownership of this fund has changed our lives forever, as you can see in the table below.
-I have now averaged 45% compound returns for the last 14 years.
+Taking ownership of this fund has changed our lives forever.

 Since that time I have found that my passion is stocks, not real estate.
 I am an information junkie and I love learning.
 With one ear and eye constantly listening and looking over the future horizon I can now easily work out what will be affecting the world’s markets in the next year or two.
 I simply find a good quality company that is producing what the world needs next year, then buy in and wait.